MarinaHuber/TradeMySurf/README.md

  + help from Import Foundation project.

-* *This GitHub Page and Project is in development so It will be changing frequently.* *
+*This GitHub Page and Project is in development so It will be changing frequently.*
+I created a [Trello](https://trello.com/b/PD4vhnSl/trade-my-surf) to try to organize myself with everything I would like to develop for this App.

+I would be happy to have suggestions that you can do in the BackLog tab

 Thanks to read and be interest to this project.